DayaPanesar/Excel-and-Tableau-Project/README.md

 ## Project Overview

-This GitHub repository contains a data analysis project focused on the "Wealth of Nations" dataset.
+This GitHub repository contains **my very first** data analysis project focused on the "Wealth of Nations" dataset.
 The project demonstrates a range of data analyst skills, including data cleaning, data transformation, critical thinking, and data visualization.
-The primary tools used for this analysis are Microsoft Excel for data preparation and Tableau for creating interactive data dashboards.
+The primary tools used for this analysis are Microsoft Word for reporting, Microsoft Excel for data preparation and Tableau for creating interactive data dashboards.

 ## Project Highlights